unboxed/unboxed.co/source/blog/2020-07-08-is-now-the-time-to-build-a-national-planning-register.html.markdown

 * **Read consultation feedback** e.g from neighbours
 * **Do research before submitting an application** - has anybody else in the neighbourhood submitted a similar proposal?
 Were they granted permission?
 Which architects did they use?

-And if we think beyond the realm of how planning registers function now, at a very localised level, it’s likely that a national register could be beneficial to other users too including:
+And if we think about a national platform that pulls data from local registers, it’s likely that it could be beneficial to other users too, including:

-* **Central government** - instead of collating data from each individual council, could they just go and get it directly from a national planning register?
-Could that national register even do some of the number crunching for them?
+* **Central government** - instead of collating data from each individual council, could they just go and get it directly from a single, national platform?
+Could that platform even do some of the number crunching for them?
 * **Developers and architects** - perhaps to identify planning trends in particular areas.
-* **PlanTech companies** - if a national planning register existed and provided an api this might be of use to companies operating in the "plan tech" space.
+* **PlanTech companies** - if a national planning platform existed and provided an api this might be of use to companies operating in the "plan tech" space.
 * **Number-crunchers and commentators** - I don’t know really what to call these users and they might be any of the people I’ve mentioned above.
 They might be economists, journalists, market analysts, urban planning gurus.
 They might write reports with titles like, “20% increase in demand to extend houses, over the last fives years, will push the average house price up by £X”
 * And maybe, one day, **historians** that want to understand how an area has changed over time!